The Ultimate Driveway Paving Cost Guide: How Much to Budget in 2026?

 New Driveway Pavement: How to Excavate for Stabilization

 To ensure that the driveway has a long service life, proper excavation is necessary.
-Industry professionals advise against coating the existing driveway with new material but rather redoing it completely.
-Properly excavating the ground should be done to stabilize the driveway’s base, limiting the risks of cracks surfacing down the line.
+Industry professionals advise against coating the existing driveway with new material and instead recommend redoing it completely when the base is no longer stable.
+Proper excavation helps stabilize the driveway’s base and limits the risk of cracks appearing down the line.

 However, cracks may still form due to temperature changes.
-However, if the driveway is well-made and maintained, cracking will be limited.
+If the driveway is well built and maintained, cracking should be more limited.

 Below are factors to keep in mind:

-Properly preparing a residential driveway ensures that you don't have to redo it after two years.
-For asphalt, we’re talking about a 20-year lifespan.
-In doing so, your investment will pay itself off in the long run.
+Properly preparing a residential driveway helps prevent the need to redo it after only a few years.
+For asphalt, we’re talking about a potential 20-year lifespan.
+With the right preparation, your investment can pay off over the long term.

-For new homes, wait a year—or at least one freeze-thaw cycle—before coating the driveway.
-This allows the soil and gravel to firmly compact, especially on account of the weight of rain and snow.
+For new homes, wait a year—or at least one freeze-thaw cycle—before paving the driveway.
+This allows the soil and gravel to compact properly, especially due to the weight of rain and snow.
 This waiting period will help solidify everything.

-Before carrying out any type of work, contact your municipal authorities for insight into driveway paving regulations, especially if you’ve just purchased a newly built home.
+Before carrying out any type of work, contact your municipal authorities for information about driveway paving regulations, especially if you’ve just purchased a newly built home.
 Many recommend paving after the first year of construction.
-You can avoid a ton of issues by educating yourself on the matter.
+You can avoid a lot of issues by educating yourself beforehand.

-As for houses built several years ago, waiting around for an entire freeze-thaw cycle to go by isn’t necessary before laying a new paving material.
+For houses built several years ago, waiting for an entire freeze-thaw cycle isn’t necessary before laying a new paving material.
 You can immediately excavate and fill in the cavity with gravel.
 Once done, wait about two weeks before pouring the asphalt.
-Doing so allows the gravel to firmly compact and provides the driveway with greater stability thereafter.
+This allows the gravel to compact firmly and provides the driveway with greater stability thereafter.
 Don’t overlook this step.

 A geotextile fabric can be laid to improve drainage.
 Check with your hired contractor to see what they suggest to ensure the best stability possible for your driveway.

-Lastly, much like roofing, it’s best to avoid carrying out such work when it’s cold outside.
-Ideally, paving a driveway should be done between June and September.
+Lastly, much like roofing, it’s best to avoid carrying out this type of work when it’s cold outside.
+Ideally, paving a driveway in Canada should be done between June and September.

-During the colder months, if you use a snowplow, mind the blades fitted onto your machine.
-Some types of blades can scratch your paving, damaging it.
-Ask your contractor if there are specific recommendations on that matter.
+During the colder months, if you use a snowplough, pay attention to the blades fitted onto your machine.
+Some types of blades can scratch your paving and damage the surface.
+Ask your contractor if there are specific recommendations for your driveway material.

 Our Tips to Make a Well-Informed Decision